 We raised anchor at 7:50 am, and continued our journey north to the Miami area.

-We already had lunch at Gianni’s in Versace’s mansion on our bucket list.
+We already had lunch at Gianni’s, Versace’s mansion, on our bucket list.
 The food was not going to be a draw, as we just wanted to get inside of that house!
 Surprisingly, the food was quite good.
 Service was meh, but we were seated outside next to the spectacular pool, had a visit from a friendly feline, the food was better than we expected, and we had a great lunch!!

 First up was Vizcaya Museum and Gardens, located in the Coconut Grove neighborhood of the city.
 Vizcaya was built from 1914 -22 by James Deering, who made his fortune at Deering McCormick National Forester.
 The Italian Renaissance – styled home and gardens originally sat on 180 acres of waterfront property.
 Deering even had a channel dug in Biscayne Bay to provide water access to the estate.
 The channel markers are still in place!
 We had a beautiful day to explore this spectacular property.

 Anyone who ever visited our home in New Jersey knows that we love to garden, and visiting public gardens has always been an inspiration for us.
-In our reading, we learned about the Fairchild Botanic Gardens.
+In our reading and research on the Miami we learned about the Fairchild Botanical Garndens.
 The gardens are named after Dr. David Fairchild, a famous plant explorer (1869 – 1954) known for traveling the world in search of useful plants.
 He visited every continent in the world except Antartica, and brought back hundreds of important plants, including the flowering cherry tree variety that now grace the Washington, D.C.
 Dr. Fairchild retired to Miami in 1935, and joined a group of other plant collectors and horticulturists to create the gardens that opened in 1938 on 83 acres.
 Many of the plants he brought over are still growing in the gardens!
 It is a gorgeous botanical garden, and we were also treated with a visit to their beautiful butterfly house, which features a beautiful Dale Chihuly glass sculpture.

 Just across the street from the Biltmore was a lovely little church.
 While we couldn’t get inside, we could at least admire it’s beauty on the exterior.

 A few blocks away from the Biltmore is the Venetian Pool.
-Nestled into a beautiful Cape Coral neighborhood, the Venetian Pool is the only swimming pool on the National Register of Historic Places.
-This is a former rock quarry transformed in 1924 by George Merrick, an historic real estate developer.
+Nestled into a beautiful Coral Gables neighborhood, the Venetian Pool is the only swimming pool on the National Register of Historic Places.
+This is a former rock quarry developed in 1924 by George Merrick, an historic area real estate developer.
 Merrick transformed it into the “Venetian Casino”, and was a popular destination for celebrities and A-Listers.
 This is a public pool, with caves, waterfalls and gardens surrounding it.
 Unfortunately, it was closed and the pool drained, looking like it’s getting ready for a much needed face lift.
-We peeked through the fence to get a sense of it’s beauty.
+We did peek through the fence to get a sense of it’s beauty.

 After a long day of exploring, we were rewarded with a beautiful sunset at the marina.